SelvinTo/CompChem-Resources/UMAP/README.md

 <div>

-**'.xyz'** files are simple text-based files that represent the atomic coordinates for a molecule.
-Programs that output '.xyz' files are those involved in exploring molecular modeling such as CREST (Conformer-Rotamer Ensemble Sampling Tool).

-**SMILES** strings are "Simplified Molecular Input Line Entry System" that are used to translate a chemical's three-dimensional structure into a string of symbols that is easily understood by computer software.  <br> <br>
+**UMAP** projections are a helpful way of visualizing data and is a type of dimensionality reduction. <br> <br>

-Sample Code is provided at **UMAP.ipynb** in the *UMAP* folder or click here [SMILES_to_xyz](https://github.com/SelvinTo/CompChem-Resources/blob/15850a64462448708b81373abd147e1497e90566/SMILES%20to%20xyz/SMILES_to_xyz.ipynb)
+Sample Code is provided at **UMAP.ipynb** in the *UMAP* folder or click here [UMAP](https://github.com/SelvinTo/CompChem-Resources/blob/ac8fb2cefa1ec46270b0eea8b3e1e198def3ef9f/UMAP/UMAP.ipynb)
 <br>
 <br>